rrsudev/env-agents/README.md

 ## STEP 2: Calculate and Plot Normalized Correlations
+`composite_analysis.py` takes the output of `all_measures.py` and conducts measure level and individual level analysis.
+`plot_composite_analysis.py` can be used to visualize the output of `composite_analysis.py`.
-### Composite Metrics
+### Measure Level
-- Take the correlation for each composite measure given each input type
+- Takes the correlation for each composite measure given each input type
-- Plot the average correlation for composites in each category (along with confidence interval)
+- Plots the average correlation for composites in each category (along with confidence interval)

-### Respondent Level
+### Individual Level
-- Take the data points for one participant in a given category and calculate the correlation for that specific participant in that specific category
+- Takes the data points for one participant in a given category and calculate the correlation for that specific participant in that specific category
-- Plot the average participant-level correlation coefficient for each question category and input type
+- Plots the average participant-level correlation coefficient for each question category and input type

-## Future Steps
-- Possible refactoring of measure level analysis
-- Normalized accuracy for non-scales
-- Calculate cronbach’s alpha